cloudscale-ch/csi-cloudscale/README.md

 This file will be always updated to point to the latest stable release.

-A new storage class will be created with the name `do-block-storage` which is responsible for dynamic provisioning.
+A new storage class will be created with the name `cloudscale-volume-ssd` which is responsible for dynamic provisioning.
 This is set to **"default"** for dynamic provisioning.
 If you're using multiple storage classes you might want to remove the annotation from the `csi-storageclass.yaml` and re-deploy it.
 This is